GuiMarion/MusicChordExtraction/README.md

 # MusicChordExtraction

 This is the git for a project using Neural Networks to generate music.
-For now, we are working on extracting informatin from midi files in order to fill the Network with a good representation of the scores.
+For now, we are working on extracting information from midi files in order to fill the Network with a good representation of the scores.

 We are using Python3, Music21 and Tensorflow.

-CreateRepresentation.py is the start point of the project.
-So to get started :
+CreateRepresentation.py is the starting point of the project.
+So, to get started :

 	python3 CreateRepresentation.py